LighghtEeloo/NoScript/README.md

 The project works by running `python3 NoScript.py`; binary versions are on the way.
 At the same time, a bridging code called `Script.elm` is given.

-First, place `script.md` in the same directory with `NoScript.py` and run `python3 NoScript.py` at this directory.
+First, place `script.md` in the same directory with `NoScript.py` and run `python3 ./NoScript.py` in this directory.
 An `InevitableVillainy.elm` will be generated.

 Next, place `Script.elm` and `InevitableVillainy.elm` in your src folder.